yzarubin/bhpq/README.md

 The constructor accepts an optional `options` object with the following optional keys:
   - `min` - when `true`, the queue will be ordered such that lower values are given priority over higher values.
 Defaults to `false`.
   - `getPriority` - a function of the form `(*) -> Number` is used to map a queue item to a priority number.
 This is useful if you want to push anything other than numbers into the queue, and prioritize them using your own custom logic.

-The constructor also accepts an optional `items` array, which will be used to initialize the queue.

 E.g. using `min` and `getPriority` to create a queue of `Person` objects and order them from youngest to oldest.